-- understand what is meant by integrated thinking across systems and how it can support the development of integrated workforce plans - understand what data is helpful in informing a good integrated workforce plan - learn from examples and tips from ICSs that have had success with integrating across their systems - find external resources on integrated workforce planning.
+- understand what is meant by integrated workforce thinking across systems and how it can support the development of integrated workforce plans - understand what data is helpful in informing a good integrated workforce plan - learn from examples and tips from ICSs that have had success with integrating their workforces to deliver better care across their systems - find external resources on integrated workforce planning.

 We recognise that every ICS will be at a different place in their journey to developing a fully integrated workforce plan.
-This guide has been written to support you in whatever stage you have reached.
+Therefore, this guide has been written to support you at whatever stage you have reached.

-Foreword The introduction of 42 ICSs across England represented a change in how we bring together organisations to plan and deliver health and social care services in their localities.
-Those ICSs are now operational, and you will be trying to make sense of a huge amount of information about health and social care services in your areas.
+Foreword The introduction of ICSs across England represented a change in how we bring together organisations to plan and deliver health and social care services in their localities.
 High quality health and social care services are dependent upon a highly skilled and valued workforce.
 We recognise the vital impact that our workforce has on people's lives and the contribution that each makes to an effective health and social care system.
-So, we felt it was important that we produced a guide that would help you plan what sort of workforce you will need.
-Every day, leaders of social care and health services role model and foster positive culture within and across organisations.
-Through working together - thinking together - leaders across systems will be able to create a shared culture that builds on our strengths, with a focus on people at the heart of care.
-But integrated working isn't just an important step towards sharing expertise, maximising our resources and avoiding duplication of effort, though this will help to create a sense of common purpose and connection between our staff.
+Every day, leaders of social care and health services set positive examples and promote supportive cultures within and across organisations.
+Through working together - and thinking together - leaders across systems will be able to create a shared culture that builds on our strengths, with a focus on people at the heart of care.
+Integrated working isn't just an important step towards sharing expertise, maximising our resources and avoiding duplication of effort, though this will help to create a sense of common purpose and connection between our staff.
 When people and communities experience a coherent and consistent system, they'll be able to make decisions about their care that are truly at the core of what's important for them and their quality of life.
-Data from Skills for Care's adult social care workforce data set and health statistics support the need for improving how systems work together.
-With vacancies currently running at 131,000 for social care and 125,000 in health creating an integrated workforce plan that tackles key issues like recruitment and retention, digitalisation, workforce redesign and staff development will mean better outcomes for people.
-For example, by ensuring they will only have to tell their story once.
+Skills for Care's adult social care workforce data set and health statistics support the need for improving how systems work together.
+With vacancies currently running at 111,000 for social care and over 112,000 in health creating an integrated workforce plan that tackles key issues like recruitment and retention, digitalisation, workforce redesign and staff development will mean better outcomes for people.
 This guide doesn't have all the answers, but has been designed to support all 42 ICSs to develop effective integrated workforce plans that will meet the needs of those they serve, wherever they might live and whatever services they will need to live the lives they want.
 All the partners who created this guide have generously shared experiences and offered case studies to help workforce leads and others really think about key issues they need to consider when planning an integrated workforce.
-We will also shortly be publishing a case study based on learning from those with lived experience, as it is vital that the voices of those drawing on care and support are represented.
-We're grateful to colleagues from NHS Employers, Skills for Care and the Care and Health Improvement Programme, which is a collaboration of the Local Government Association (LGA) and Association of Directors of Adult Social Services (ADASS), who have come together to create this guide.
-In many ways our work mirrors the effective partnership working the ICSs will develop over the coming months.
-Danny Mortimer, Chief Executive, NHS Employers Oonagh Smyth, Chief Executive, Skills for Care Councillor David Fothergill, Chair of the LGA Community Wellbeing Board Sarah McClinton, President, ADASS
+We're grateful to colleagues from NHS Employers, Skills for Care and Partners in Care and Health, who have come together to create this guide.
+In many ways our partnership mirrors the effective partnership working the ICSs are in the process of developing.
+Danny Mortimer, Chief Executive, NHS EmployersOonagh Smyth, Chief Executive, Skills for CareCouncillor Ian Hudspeth, Chair of the LGA Community WellbeingBoard Melanie Williams, President, ADASS About us NHS Employers is the employers' organisation for the NHS in England.
+Skills for Care is the strategic workforce development and planning body for adult social care in England.
+The LGA is the national voice of local government, working with councils to support, promote and improve local government.
+ADASS is a membership organisation representing directors of adult social services in England, and a leading body on social care issues.
 What is integrated workforce thinking?